temporalio/documentation/docs-src/concepts/what-are-actvitiy-events.md

 - If the Activity’s [Start-to-Close Timeout](/activities#start-to-close-timeout) passes before the Activity function returns or throws, the Cluster will schedule a retry.
 - If the Activity’s [Schedule-to-Close Timeout](/activities#schedule-to-close-timeout) passes before Activity Execution is complete, or if [Schedule-to-Start Timeout](/activities#schedule-to-start-timeout) passes before a Worker gets the Activity Task, the Cluster will write [ActivityTaskTimedOut](/references/events#activitytasktimedout) to History.
 - If the Activity is [Cancelled](/activities#cancellation), the Cluster will write [ActivityTaskCancelRequested](/references/events#activitytaskcancelrequested) to History, and if the Activity accepts Cancellation, the Cluster will write [ActivityTaskCanceled](/references/events#activitytaskcanceled).

+Notably, while the Activity is running and retrying, [ActivityTaskScheduled](/references/events#activitytaskscheduled) is the only Activity-related event in History: [ActivityTaskStarted](/references/events#activitytaskstarted) is written along with a terminal event like [ActivityTaskCompleted](/references/events#activitytaskcompleted) or [ActivityTaskFailed](/references/events#activitytaskfailed).